fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/tuning.md

 ## Tuning rollers

+**IMPORTANT!** It's extremely easy to overtighten the excenters, you have 10x times more power compared to tightening a screw, you will **NOT** feel it going tight with the tool, you need to test if it spins with your finger.

 * To tune the rollers you will need a 8mm (steel) and a 17 mm wrench (it's part of the aluminium milling cut-sheets so you should have one).

 ![tools for tuning](https://github.com/fellesverkstedet/fabricatable-machines/raw/master/humphrey-large-format-cnc/humphrey_v3/img/assembly/tools.jpg)